Goblin Vyke: The Thief Tycoon on Steam - User reviews, Price & Information

 Quick menu

-At night, you're a thief, sneaking into dungeons to steal goods.
-By day, you're a cunning merchant, haggle to sell at high prices.
-Master the art of stealth, steal the Demon Lord's hidden treasures.
-Recruit employees, expand your business.
-Grow from a penniless goblin to a black market tycoon!
+By night, you’re a thief, sneaking into dungeons to steal valuable items.
+By day, you’re a merchant, haggling to sell your loot at high prices.
+Master stealth, steal the Demon Lord’s hidden treasures, recruit employees, and expand your business.
+Rise from a penniless goblin to a black-market tycoon!

 Goblin Vyke: The Thief Tycoon is a stealth, shop keeper and metroidvania game developed and published by Art Thieves.